sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/arduino_example.md

 icon: simple/arduino
 ---

-Now that we've installed the Arduino, it's time to upload our first sketch to make sure everything is working properly.
+Now that we've installed the Arduino library, it's time to upload our first sketch to make sure everything is working properly.

 ###Example 1